cedardb/docs/content/references/datatypes/double.md

 With exact-precision [`numeric`](numeric) types, the result of the query would be 0.
 However, with `double precision`, the result is only *close to* zero.

-The result also is not stable, since queries run in parallel, and we cannot guarantee an execution order.
+The result also is not stable, i.e., can change indeterministically when repeated:
+CedarDB executes queries in parallel and thus cannot guarantee the order in which the numbers are added.
 For the above query, an equally valid result would be:

 ```